ukidiscs2026/discs2026/_pages/about.md

 permalink: /
 title: "About"
 header:
-  image: "/assets/images/HD98800_Mark_Garlick.png"
+  image: "/assets/images/BHEmbeddedInAGNDiskWithJet_LorenEHeld.png"
-  caption: "Credit: © Mark Garlick."
+  caption: "Credit: © Loren E Held."
 ---

 The UKI discs meeting aims to bring together different astrophysical disc communities across the UK & Ireland.
 We are delighted to announce the third meeting of this series will be hosted at the Department of Applied Mathematics and Theoretical Physics (DAMTP) at the University of Cambridge on 20th-22th July 2026!
 The theme of the meeting will be _Common processes in disks (winds/jets, planet-disk and planet-star/BH interactions, warps, dust) in protoplanetary disks, X-ray binaries, and AGN_, covering observations and theory.
 Scientific topics include but are not limited to: protoplanetary discs, protosatellite discs, debris discs, disc formation and evolution, winds and jets, irradiated discs and proplyds, planet-disc interactions and migration, planet and planetesimal formation, exocomets, disc chemistry, distorted and warped discs, discs in binaries, disc instabilities, disc turbulence, etc. The meeting will be held in a hybrid format.